codemanas/cm-blocks-docs/docs/cm-news/index.md

 **Step 3**: To make changes to the frontpage template, click the edit button that shows up when you click the three dots in the lower right corner of the template.

+### How to Edit Front Page Section?

 Suppose you want to list news of another category in the homepage's hero section.
 To achieve it follow the below steps:

     Appereance → Editor → Templates → Edit Frontpage Template

-First of all select the query loop block.
-Next, the block panel shows up on the dashboard's right side.
-To add category click the plus symbol and add the category.
+- [x] First of all select the query loop block.
+- [x]  Next, the block panel shows up on the dashboard's right side.
+- [x]  To add category click the plus symbol and add the category.
 The visualization is shown in the image below:

 ![CM News Home Edit ](img/edit-home-visuals.jpg)